 Microvi MNE implemented at Thames Water Wastewater Treatment Plant in UK to Demonstrate Ammonia Removal in Cold Temperatures

-Thames Water Utilities Ltd., Microvi Biotechnologies, and WesTech Engineering, Inc. are conducting a collaborative demonstration for transformational wastewater treatment at the Thames Water treatment plant in Sherfield-on-Loddon, UK.
+Thames Water Utilities Ltd., and Microvi Biotechnologies are conducting a collaborative demonstration for transformational wastewater treatment at the Thames Water treatment plant in Sherfield-on-Loddon, UK.
 This demonstration of Microvi’s proprietary treatment technology, Microvi MNE™, was installed and commissioned in June.

 The Microvi MNE process could work within Thames Water’s existing infrastructure and aims to help with impending challenges while providing an economical and environmentally beneficial solution.

-Microvi and WesTech have installed a fully automated Microvi MNE demonstration plant configured as a tertiary nitrification system for ammonia removal.
+Microvi installed a fully automated Microvi MNE demonstration plant configured as a tertiary nitrification system for ammonia removal.
 Microvi’s MNE technology intensifies the treatment process, allowing Thames Water to treat more wastewater within existing infrastructure—meeting the demands of anticipated population growth.

 “We are excited to partner with Thames Water to demonstrate the efficacy of Microvi MNE for ammonia removal, in spite of cold temperatures,” said Dr. Fatemeh Shirazi, CEO and CTO of Microvi.
 “When other treatment methods fail due to decreased activity in cold temperatures, Microvi MNE continues to deliver impressive removal rates.
 We’ve started seeing these results at the Thames Water site and look forward to pushing the technology to meet the industry’s needs.”